Small Agency Risk Assessment Instructions

 Step 1: Identify Agency Activities

-Locate the Risk Assessment Template Excel file in the Template and Example section above.
+Locate the Excel file in the section.
 Use brainstorming techniques to identify all agency activities and add them to the blank table found in the “Activities” tab of the template.
 Activities are the processes and procedures used to accomplish agency objectives and goals.
-(To see an example of a completed template, go to the “Example- Pet Shop Regulation Agency” Excel file that is provided in the Template and Example section.)

 Next, locate the “Consolidated Activities” tab and consolidate related activities in the table provided.
-At a minimum, the following administrative functions and services must be included in your agency’s consolidated activities:
+At a minimum, the following administrative functions and services must be included in the consolidated activities:

-In the same tab, prioritize the consolidated activities (highest to lowest) according to their impact on achieving agency objectives and goals, and enter the list in the "Prioritized Consolidated Activities" table provided.
+In the same tab, prioritize the consolidated activities (highest to lowest) according to their effect on achieving agency objectives and goals, and enter the list in the "Prioritized Consolidated Activities" table provided.

 Step 2: Identify and Rate Risks for Each Activity—Before Controls